sictweb/bti425-2020/graded-work/assign2.md

 In addition, you can add a new English term (with its initial definition), using this URL:
 * `/terms/english`
-Obviously, POST, application/json, and a JSON entity body
+Obviously POST, application/json, and a JSON entity body

 And, for an *existing* English term, you can add another definition, using this URL:
 * `/terms/english/XXXXXX.../add-definition`
-Obviously, PUT, application/json, and a JSON entity body
+PUT, application/json, and a JSON entity body

 As you would expect, you can add a new non-English term (with its initial definition), using this URL:
 * `/terms/other`
-Obviously, POST, application/json, and a JSON entity body
+POST, application/json, and a JSON entity body

 Finally, for an *existing* non-English term, you can add another definition, using this URL:
 * `/terms/other/XXXXXX.../add-definition`
-Obviously, PUT, application/json, and a JSON entity body
+PUT, application/json, and a JSON entity body

-To help yourself, and your fellow students, plan on adding at least one English term and one non-English term to the professor web API.
+<mark>To help yourself, and your fellow students,</mark> plan on using Postman and adding at least one English term and one non-English term to the professor web API.
 We also suggest that you add another definition to a term (one English and one non-English).

+> Data entry tips:
+> * Send a "get one" request to get the JSON for one term
+> * That will give you a model that you can use to copy, paste, then edit
+> * When you are entering a non-English term, use one of the official [language codes](https://pam-2020-a2and3webapi.herokuapp.com/api/languages) (e.g. "fr-ca" or "ru" etc.)

 The intention is that each student will be able to get access to a substantial collection of data, because the efforts of all 100 students in the course, each creating at least two terms, should result in about 200 sharable terms.
 How?